kagisearch/kagi-docs/orion/src/support-and-community/discord-server.md

 # Discord Server

-We have a [Orion Discord server](https://discord.com/invite/gKh5E6ys6D) where you can provide general feedback and directly communicate with our community.
+We have an [Orion Discord server](https://discord.com/invite/gKh5E6ys6D) where you can provide general feedback and directly communicate with our community.

 Please use the **#introduce-yourself** channel to say hello and let everyone know a bit about you.